Semi-classical work and quantum work identities in Weyl representation: Semi-classical approximation of a thermal state

 \right. \qquad \left\{

-\right. \ee The integers $m_j$ in equation~(\ref{VanVleck}) are the Maslov indices, which appear when the above trajectory crosses the {\it caustics}, on which the determinant of the second derivative of $S$ vanishes \cite{Maslov}.
+\right. \ee There are a priori several classical trajectories, labelled by $j$, and the propagator (\ref{VanVleck}) sums over all the trajectories having the right initial and final conditions.
+The integers $m_j$ in equation~(\ref{VanVleck}) are the Maslov indices, which count the number of times the $j^{th}$ trajectory crosses a {\it caustic}, that is, the set of points where $\frac{\der p_\1}{\der q_\0}$ is singular \cite{chaosbook,Maslov}.
 These caustics are reached only after a certain amount of time; before that time, there is a unique trajectory for two given boundary conditions, here $(q_\0,t_\0)$ and $(q_\1,t_\1)$.
 Thus, we have

 the last line being true only for a time independent Hamiltonian.
 We also have, from the fact that $S$ is solution of (\ref{hamjac}), and see chapter 46 of \cite{Arnold} for the whole story, \be \left\{